Ismail0u/Community-Website-Frontend/CONTRIBUTING.md

 Open a Pull Request from your fork’s branch to the main branch of the DevByte repository.

 ## License
-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing to this project, you agree that your contributions will be licensed under the terms of the MIT License.
+See the [LICENSE](./LICENSE.md) file for details.

 ## Guidelines